-This remuneration report, which forms part of the Director's report, sets out information about the remuneration of the Directors and Executives (Key Management Personnel - "KMP") for the financial year ended 30 June 2022 in accordance with the Corporations Act 2001 and the Corporations Regulations 2001.
+This remuneration report, which forms part of the Director's report, sets out information about the remuneration of the Directors and Executives (Key Management Personnel - "KMP") for the financial year ended 30 June 2023 in accordance with the Corporations Act 2001 and the Corporations Regulations 2001.
+This report has been audited as required by section 308(3C) of the Corporations Act.

 The Company has determined that KMP are the Board, the Executive Chair and the Managing Director/CEO who have decision making responsibilities for the Company.
 The prescribed details for each person covered by this report are detailed below under the following headings: